Blitz Report™ Installation Guide

 ./install.sh

-Please note that in case the APPS database user does not have the SELECT ANY DICTIONARY granted, the script will also ask for the SYSTEM password to add that missing grant.
+If the APPS user does not have SELECT ANY DICTIONARY granted, the script will also ask for the SYSTEM password to add the missing grant.
 This grant is required, as explained in the prerequisites section.

-Note: To run the installation non-interactively, you also can set these parameters before script execution, e.g. using the following commands (replace values as required):
+To run the installation non-interactively, set parameters before script execution, e.g. using the following commands (replace values as required):

 export CUSTOM_TABLESPACE=APPS_TS_TX_DATA